qld-gov-au/qg-web-template/src/_other-files/release/readme.md

 # Queensland Government Web Template

-**If you are using assets from this Repo, please send an email to oss.products@dsiti.qld.gov.au so we can add you to our change management communications list**
+**If you are using assets from this Repo, please send an email to qol.development@smartservice.qld.gov.au so we can add you to our change management communications list**

 This repo contains the released assets from the Qld Gov Web Template for franchises and agencies to use to build compliant websites.